annettebalmes/Data-Gridding-Exercise/README.md

 # Data-Gridding-Exercise

-Uploading above is the orgiinal dataset, different file types of my code, as well as my final map and presentation that I will use to explain my solution.
+Uploading above is the orginal dataset, different file types of my code, as well as my final map and presentation that I will use to explain my solution.

 You will notice:
 -Full Version Files